darshil0/atlas-strategic-matrix/docs/technical-deep-dive.md

 *January 2026*

-This release addressed intermittent JSON parsing failures from LLM output.
+This release resolved intermittent JSON parsing failures from LLM output.

-**Root Cause**: Gemini 2.0 sometimes wrapped JSON in triple backticks without a `json` tag or added trailing whitespace, breaking `JSON.parse`.
+* **Root Cause**: Gemini 2.0 occasionally wrapped JSON in triple backticks without a `json` tag or added trailing whitespace, breaking `JSON.parse`

-**Solution**: Hardened `AtlasService.parseResponse` to safely normalize and parse inconsistent outputs.
+* **Solution**: Hardened `AtlasService.parseResponse` to normalize and safely parse inconsistent outputs

 ---

-## The “Aha!”
-Moment
+## The “Aha” Moment

-Executives are great at vision (“We’ll be carbon neutral by 2026!”), but the gap between vision and execution is where strategies fail.
+Executives excel at vision (“We’ll be carbon neutral by 2026”), but execution is where strategies fail.

-Existing tools either:
+Most tools either:

-1. Provide blank canvases (Jira, Asana) requiring predefined answers
+1. Provide blank canvases (e.g., Jira, Asana) that assume answers already exist
-2. Generate generic AI output that collapses under implementation
+2. Generate generic AI output that collapses during implementation

-Atlas was built to think like an experienced operator: **synthesize, validate, iterate, and challenge assumptions**.
+Atlas was designed to think like an experienced operator:
+**synthesize → validate → iterate → challenge assumptions**

 ---